How Much Should You Tip Your Movers?

 - Chipping in and giving some help, even if it is holding a door open.

 - Leave them an excellent review.
-By leaving a helpful online review, you’ll be increasing the odds that someone else will use their services.
+By leaving a positive review, you’ll be increasing the odds that someone else will use their services.
+It is just another way of saying thank you for good service.

 What Are Other Alternatives For Moving Things?